Guest Post by: Peter Hamilton - Documentary & TV Business Consultant

 Hamilton was educated at The Wharton School, UPenn (MBA) and UMelbourne and regularly presents at major conferences, including MIPDoc and Sunny Side of the Doc.

-NETFLIX 2021: What Your Need To Know Now!
-[COMING SOON] Do you have a great documentary idea or an amazing series you know Netflix would love?
-This insider's guide gives you everything you need to know to win a Netflix deal.
+Netflix 2024: Selling To NETFLIX & The Streamers!
+Do you have a great documentary idea or an amazing series you know Netflix would love?
+This resource-packed course gives you everything you need to know to win a Netflix or Streamer deal.
+Includes 900+ searchable Netflix database, pitch deck sample, live Q&As, Sales Agents list and much more!

-DOCUMENTARY PRODUCTION ROADMAP: 46 Case Studies - Get a roadmap of success for your own documentary by learning how other top filmmakers navigated the complex world of production, film financing and distribution.
-Get inside strategies & data from 46 award-winning documentaries and unscripted projects.
+Documentary Success Stories: 50 Case Studies - Get a roadmap of success for your own documentary by learning how other top filmmakers navigated the complex world of production, film financing and distribution.
+Get inside strategies & data from 50+ award-winning documentaries and unscripted projects.

 Return to How To Get Your Documentary On Netflix